bu420/pocket/README.md

 # software-rasterizer
 (WIP) Single-header low-level 3D rasterizer written in C with no dependencies (no standard library).
-Memory allocation and deallocation is handled by the user.
+Memory management is handled by the user.